-Low-Earth Orbit Satellite Internet Service will only be considered for CBGs where no priority or non-priority bids solicited are above the minimum point threshold, as a final measure to ensure internet is deployed to 100% of eligible unserved or underserved locations and CAIs.
+Low-Earth Orbit Satellite Internet Service will only be considered as a final measure to ensure internet is deployed to 100% of eligible unserved or underserved locations and CAIs.

 6. Awards: Once 100% coverage has been reached, ARConnect will make the determination of provisional awards, subject to NTIA signing off on the Final Proposal.
 As a final step in determining award winners, ARConnect will review the total awards to each applicant in the context of the prequalification information received.
 This review will be done at the discretion of ARConnect to ensure that applicants have the means to successfully deploy all contracted projects within the proposed timelines.
 Should it be determined that an applicant is eligible for awards that may be beyond what is reasonable for their existing capabilities, ARConnect will engage with the provisional award winner to discuss options.
 If no viable option can be agreed on, ARConnect will consider alternate overlapping bids or satellite internet service for portions of the applicant's awards.